intellar/oled_eye_display/README.md

   https://www.intellar.ca/blog/animated-eye-oled

-You can buy a hardware kit for my project
+You can buy a hardware kit for this project and support the creation of new projects :

   https://www.intellar.ca/store